Brain Parasite Directly Alters Brain Chemistry

-This research may explain how these parasites, remarkably, manipulate rodents’ behavior for their advantage.
+This research may explain how these parasites, remarkably, manipulate rodents’ behavior to their advantage.
 Infected mice and rats lose their innate fear of cats, increasing the chances of being caught and eaten, which enables the parasite to return to its primary host to complete its life cycle.

 Dopamine is a natural chemical that relays messages in the brain controlling aspects of movement, cognition, and behavior.
-It helps control the brain’s reward and pleasure centers and regulates emotional responses such as fear.
+It helps control the brain’s reward and pleasure centers and regulates emotional responses like fear.
 The presence of a certain kind of dopamine receptor is also associated with sensation-seeking, whereas dopamine deficiency in humans results in Parkinson’s disease.